antespi/weird_salads/README.md

 ```

-Open a browser in the address http://localhost:8000
+Open a browser at http://localhost:8000
+PIN: 1234

-If you want to reset the database:
+If you want to reset the database (remember to restart the first terminal after it):
 ```
 $ ./scripts/reset_db.sh
 $ ./scripts/initial_data.sh